CZ52.com - The CZ-52Pistol

 The armorer's kit:

 Magazine extended floorplates MJ Facets, the same people who make the extended floorplates for the Makarov, now have the same investment cast brass floorplates for the CZ-52.
 Enhances the feel of the pistol and makes it easier to pop out the magazine.
-Sorry, these are SOLD OUT!

 MJ Facets CZ-52 Floorplate MJ Facets CZ-52 Floorplate MJ Facets CZ-52 Floorplate